C-Mierez/Web3-Solidity/README.md

 - Custom mainnet forks
 - Local Ganache chains

-# 👀 Other
+# 👀 Other Notes
-- There is a Solidity compiler-specific [reason](https://ethereum.stackexchange.com/a/64109) as to why `address` and `address payable` are two different types.
+> There is a Solidity compiler-specific [reason](https://ethereum.stackexchange.com/a/64109) as to why `address` and `address payable` are two different types.
+>
+> In short, it exists as a way to explicitly state whether an address will be involved in any kind of transfer operation.
+***
-- Randomness in critical apps is tricky subject, and using pseudo-random methods can lead to potential security risks and vulnerability.
+> Randomness in critical apps is tricky subject, and using pseudo-random methods can lead to potential security risks and vulnerability.
 Aformentioned methods are used for the sake of simplicity.
 But in a real production app, randomness should be handled using a different approach.
-  - One of the unsecure but used methods is using a *Globally available variable* value and play around with it somehow, for example, hashing together a bunch of data like block timestamp, difficulty, nonce, and so on.
+>> One of the unsecure but used methods is using a *Globally available variable* value and play around with it somehow, for example, hashing together a bunch of data like block timestamp, difficulty, nonce, and so on.
+>
-  - In this project, a secure randomness approach is the use of `Chainlink VRF` (Verifiable Random Function), which is a far more secure way to handle this requirement.
+>> In this project, a secure randomness approach is the use of `Chainlink VRF` (Verifiable Random Function), which is a far more secure way to handle this requirement.
+>>
-    - When using Chainlink VRF, it is actually an **asynchronous** operation.
-Our contract sends a tx (Request) to the chainlink node, paying the network gas fee AND an oracle fee.
+>> - When using Chainlink VRF, it is actually an **asynchronous** operation.
+Our contract sends a tx (Request) to the chainlink node, paying the network gas fee *and* an oracle fee.
 But a result is not immediately available.
 Instead, the contract waits until the chainlink node interacts with it and delivers the requested random number (Response).
+***
+> Brownie has offers two classes that wrap functionality for **contract** interactions.
+> Further reading in the [docs](https://eth-brownie.readthedocs.io/en/stable/api-network.html?highlight=from_abi#brownie.network.contract.Contract).
+> - `ProjectContract` is available inside the project, and since it is compiled by Brownie, it offers a wide range of contract-specific functionality.
+> - `Contract` is used for contracts that are **NOT** in the project, but are already deployed in whatever environment being worked on.
+>
+>   This was used for the Lottery dependencies, in which the Chainlink contracts already existed in the testnets and thus just needed to be interacted with.
+Unlike the FundMe project, these dependencies were not copied manually to the contracts folder, so the only way of interacting with them was by knowing their Address and ABI.

+***